GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 // exampleSnippet demonstrates best practices.
 // The function prints to an io.Writer for testing purposes.
 Do not print to
 // stdout or stderr.
-Use the io.Writer instead. func exampleSnippet(w io.Writer, projectId, filePath string) error {
+Use the io.Writer instead. func exampleSnippet(w io.Writer, projectId, filePath string) {
     // Snippet content ...
 }
 {{< /tab >}}